-Gary W. Lee focuses his practice in the areas of business reorganizations, creditors rights, and real estate.
-He has substantial experience representing debtors, debtors-in-possession and creditors in Chapter 11 bankruptcy cases, adversary proceedings and other commercial litigation involving purchase and sale of assets, secured lending, lien avoidance, executory contracts, inter-creditor disputes, preferences, nondischargeability, use of cash collateral, and a host of other disputes arising from debtor-creditor relationships.
-He also represents business entities through all phases of acquisitions, divestitures, and other commercial and real estate transactions, including actions to cure title in furtherance of such transactions.
+Gary W. Lee focuses his practice in the areas of business reorganizations, creditors’ rights, and transactional law.
+He has substantial experience representing debtors, debtors-in-possession and creditors in Chapter 11 bankruptcy cases, adversary proceedings and other commercial litigation involving purchase and sale of assets, secured lending, lien avoidance, executory contracts, preferences, nondischargeability, use of cash collateral, and a host of other disputes arising from debtor-creditor and inter-creditor relationships, including those under the Perishable Agricultural Commodities Act.
+Gary also represents business entities through all phases of acquisitions, divestitures, and other commercial transactions.

-While in law school, Gary was Associate Editor of the Cumberland Law Review.
-Gary came to Wallace, Jordan, Ratliff & Brandt after spending seven years with Spain & Gillon, LLC, as a Partner, and prior to that, an Associate.
-Gary’s other prior experience includes serving a term as judicial law clerk to the Honorable James S. Sledge, United States Bankruptcy Court for the Northern District of Alabama.
+Prior to law school, Gary received a Bachelor of Science degree in Microbiology from the University of Florida.
+While pursuing his joint J.D./ M.B.A. at Samford University, Gary was an Associate Editor of the Cumberland Law Review.
+He came to Wallace, Jordan, Ratliff & Brandt after spending seven years with Spain & Gillon, LLC, as a Partner, and prior to that, an Associate.
+Gary’s other prior experience includes serving as judicial law clerk to the Honorable James S. Sledge, United States Bankruptcy Court for the Northern District of Alabama.

 - U.S. District Court Middle District of Alabama, 2002

 - U.S. District Court Northern District of Alabama, 2002

 - Alabama, 2002